 Yes.
 As a member of MLSListings, if you obtain a listing from outside the service area you may optionally list that property on the MLSListings MLS.
 If you wish to make your listing available to agents and brokers in other areas also, you could request a reciprocal listing to that area MLS.
 (The listing must be on the MLSListings MLS before it can be listed in the outside area MLS.)

-Note: MLSListings currently provides list and search access to the following MLSs, MetroList, BAREIS, SFAR, and the East Bay MLSs, so for properties in those areas, reciprocal listings are unnecessary.
+Note: MLSListings currently provides list and search access to the following MLSs, MetroList, BAREIS, SFAR, East Bay MAX/EBRD and NCAR so for properties in those areas, reciprocal listings are unnecessary.
 Guest User access is provided to members of CRMLS, CLAW MLS and Sandicor.

 Offers and Commissions